openstack/charm-guide/doc/source/project/support-notes.rst

 #.
 The keystone application in one model, related to the vault application in a
    second model.
 #.
 The ceph-mon application in one model, related to the ceph-rbd-mirror
    application in a second model.
-This scenario is documented in `Ceph RBD mirroring`_.
+This scenario is documented in :doc:`../admin/storage/ceph-rbd-mirror`.
 #.
 A ceph-radosgw application in one model, related to another ceph-radosgw
    application in a second model.
-This scenario is documented in `Ceph RADOS Gateway multisite replication`_.
+This scenario is documented in :doc:`../admin/storage/ceph-rgw-multisite`.

 Other scenarios may work but are currently not supported.
 Distinct development and testing efforts are required in order to qualify each unique CMR scenario.